WorldCereal/worldcereal-classification/src/worldcereal/cib/README.md

 The decoding (only needed when extractions were done using GEE) is started with:
 `gee-exporter/scripts/worldcereal/decode_data.sh`

-## 6. Setup a CIB master database
+## 6. Setup a CIB main database
 Once all NetCDF files have been created and the CIB is complete, the final step is to create one database that holds all the individual training samples, no matter their type (POINT/POLYGON/MAP) or content (LC/CT/IRR).
 This CIB database is stored as GeoJSON in the root folder of the CIB experiment and serves as the entry point for CIB analyses.
 From this database, one can easily filter the samples for specific characteristics and immediately get a pointer to the location of inputs and output NetCDF files for each sample.

 It is build with spark with:
 `scripts/cib/database/build_cib_database.sh`

 Note that during building of the database, all NetCDF files are opened to check for consistency.
-If a sample does not meet all requirements, it will be added to a different database as well (`issues.json`), and dropped from the master database.
+If a sample does not meet all requirements, it will be added to a different database as well (`issues.json`), and dropped from the main database.